 - Google Meet

 Using an async video tool like Vidyard, you can create and send videos in a hurry—once you’re used to the process, it only takes a few minutes for each video.
 It’s a lot more efficient (and more effective) than typing up a huge email or sending a bunch of attachments.
+Over half of sales pros who use video say it’s helped reduce the need for lengthy emails and chat messages.

 Which Style of Video is Better?